The Bar Course (different providers now use different names) is the necessary link between either an LLB or GDL and pupillage for would-be barristers.

 What's in a name?

 If your a long-term reader of Chambers Student, you may be wondering where the section on the BPTC has gone.
 We've refreshed things because as of 2020, the BPTC will be replaced by a series of new Bar Courses.
 Each provider will now be offering its own programme, and each comes with its own fun name.
 As of September 2020, anyone who has not already completed the BPTC must go through one of these new courses.
 The BSB has made this change to allow for more flexibility and (hopefully) encourage more diversity in what has traditionally been a very exclusive profession.

 The content of the new courses is unlikely to differ substantially from the old BPTC, and we'd offer largely similar advice on how to approach it.
 Do take the time to research what each provider is offering, to make sure you find the Bar Course that's right for you.

 A career at the Bar?
 You may need your health checked

-According to Bar Standards Board statistics, in 2015/16 there were 1,400 students enrolled on the BPTC (after 2,910 applied) and 1,006 individuals successfully completed and passed the course.
-By contract, just 478 first-six pupillages were up for grabs the following year (2016/17), when many of those BPTC-ers would have been hoping to complete a pupillage.
-And the BPTC has a lifespan of five years, so those applying for pupillage will include individuals who've passed the course in previous years and who were unsuccessful in their first, second, third or even fourth attempt!
+According to BSB statistics, in 2017/18 there were 1,753 students enrolled on the Bar Course and around 70% of them successfully completed and passed the course.
+Consider also that the Bar Course has a lifespan of five years, so those applying for pupillage will include individuals who've passed the course in previous years and who were unsuccessful in their first, second, third or even fourth attempt!
 Around 3,000 individuals may be applying for pupillage in any given year, and some chambers receive over 150 applications for a single position.